 The Pumping and Breastfeeding Relationship

-If you are planning to pump, it is essential to understand the pumping breastfeeding relationship.
+If you are planning to pump, it is essential to understand the pumping-breastfeeding relationship.
 The most efficient way to remove milk from your breasts is to breastfeed.
 Hands down, an electric pump, even a hospital-grade pump, will not do as great of a job as your baby.
-However, they can still do a pretty good job, and in the absence of your baby, a pump will work.
+However, they can still do a good job, and a pump will work in the absence of your baby.